How to Start a Real Estate Transaction Coordinator Business

 It’s also important to consider a name with keyword value for people to find via Google.
 In other words, choose a name that aligns with the real estate industry and your transaction coordinator business service offering.

-When you’re setting up a real estate office, a business name with keyword value will help ensure the name you choose is aligned with online search intent and discoverability when you start your marketing activities.
+When setting up a real estate office, a business name with keyword value will help ensure your chosen name is aligned with online search intent and discoverability when you start your marketing activities.

 2. Set up your legal business entity